Philtee1/CAPSTONE_PROJECT/README.md

 ### DAG Definition
 The DAG consists of three primary tasks:

+1. weather_api_readiness:
-1. *weather_api_readiness*: This task uses an HttpSensor to confirm the weather API is healthy before proceeding.
+Uses an HttpSensor to confirm the weather API is available before proceeding.

+2. extract_weather_data:
-2. *extract_weather_data*: This task retrieves weather data for Portland using a SimpleHttpOperator.
+Retrieves weather data for Portland using a SimpleHttpOperator.
 The response is converted to JSON format.

+3. transform_load_weather_data:
-3. *transform_load_weather_data*: This PythonOperator transforms the extracted data (converts Kelvin to Fahrenheit, formats timestamps, etc.) and loads it into a CSV file within an S3 bucket.
+Uses a PythonOperator to transform the extracted data (e.g., converts Kelvin to Fahrenheit, formats timestamps) and loads it into a CSV file in an S3 bucket.

 ## Usage
 - Start the pipeline by accessing the Airflow UI and triggering the DAG.